thecloudsphere/documentation/docs/getting-started.md

 Create the file ``hello-world.yaml`` which contains a hello-world template for a deployment with Terraform on an OpenStack environment.

+Flavor, public network or the image to be used must be adapted accordingly depending on the OpenStack Cloud.

 ```yaml
 terraform-hello-world:
   environment: